Specialist Digital Health Workforce Census

 I have more than one role in health.

-The Census will allow you to enter information for two Specialist roles.
 If one of your roles is not a Specialist role (e.g. a clinical or management role), only complete the census for your Specialist role.

 How will I complete the Census?